immutant/lein-immutant/README.md

 ## Development

-This plugin depends on the `deploy-tools` project, so you'll need to install that first:
+This plugin depends on the [deploy-tools](https://github.com/immutant/deploy-tools/) project, so you'll need to checkout and install that first.

-    cd deploy-tools; lein install

 ## License

 Copyright (C) 2011-2012 Red Hat, Inc.